-The Company has an Audit Committee with Independent Directors as members.
-The committee periodically reviews significant audit findings, adequacy of internal control and compliance with Accounting Standards, amongst others.
-The Company also takes quarterly compliance certificate in respect of various applicable laws from the concerned departmental heads and place the same before the board.
+The Company has an Audit Committee with majority of Independent Directors as members.
+The Committee periodically reviews significant audit findings, adequacy of internal control and compliance with Accounting Standards, amongst others.
+The Company also takes quarterly compliance certificate in respect of various applicable laws from the concerned departmental heads and place the same before the Board.

 Industrial Relations and Human Resources

-The Company recognise people as the primary source of its competitiveness and continue to focus on people development by leveraging technology and developing a continuously learning human resource base to unleash their potential and fulfill their aspirations.
+The Company recognises people as the primary source of its competitiveness and continue to focus on people development by leveraging technology and developing a continuously learning human resource base to unleash their potential and fullfill their aspirations.
 The Company recruits judiciously through industry contacts, newspaper advertisements and consultancies.
-The Company also recruits trainees from reputed ITIs, technical and professional institutes.
-The Company maintained harmonious relationship with all its workers and there were no strikes or lockouts during the year under review.
-As on the date of this report the Company has 632 employees on its payroll.

 Certain statements in the Management Discussion and Analysis Report describing the Companys objective and predictions may be "forward-looking statements" within the meaning of applicable laws and regulations.
 Actual results may vary significantly from the forward looking statements contained in this document due to various risks and uncertainties.
 These risks and uncertainties include the effect of economic and political conditions in India, volatility in interest rates new regulations and government policies that may impact the Companys business as well as its ability to implement the strategy.
 The Company doesnt undertake to update the statements.